Branch-Bunch/Hacker-Chatroom-Client/README.md

 ## Running Locally

     # Head over to our server repo and clone and run it
-    # Make sure in app.js and rooms.js, you're connecting to the local server
+    # Make sure in config.js, you're connecting to the local server
     # Then run
     node app.js